craftcms/docs/docs/commerce/4.x/dev/controller-actions.md

 #### Supported Params

-The following params can be sent with the request:

 Param | Description
 ----- | -----------
 `forceSave` | Optionally set to `true` to force saving the cart.